 Rome is the perfect place to enjoy the best ice cream and what's better than doing it in the middle of summer?
 In the Italian capital there are many ice cream parlors, I recommend you to enjoy your dessert in a park, in this city there are several things to do.

-10. Cultural events throughout the city
+10. Don't miss the cultural events all over the city

 Estate Romana is a festival that takes place throughout the summer, it was created in order to attract tourists to the city.
 Because the months of June, July and August are very hot, people prefer to go to the Italian coasts.
 However, this festival is a great reason to stay in the capital.